 Data displayed Fixed Size (MB).
-The total disk space that is available for use by fixed tablespaces and the disk space that is still free to be used by fixed-siz tablespaces.
+The total disk space that is available for use by fixed-size tablespaces and the disk space that is still free to be used by fixed-size tablespaces.
 Auto Storage (MB).
-The total file system space that is available for the database to use to carry out auto storage tablespace operations, and system space that is still free for the database to use to carry out auto stablespace operations. the file Clicking the icon below either chart displays a pop-up that provides additional, related information.
-Where to go next Clicking the Investigate using the "Tablespaces" drilldown link at t bottom of either pop-up takes you to the Tablespaces dashboard for additional information. he
+The total file system space that is available for the database to use to carry out auto storage tablespace operations, and the file system space that is still free for the database to use to carry out auto storage tablespace operations.
+Clicking the icon below either chart displays a pop-up that provides additional, related information.
+Where to go next Clicking the Investigate using the "Tablespaces" drilldown link at the bottom of either pop-up takes you to the Tablespaces dashboard for additional information.